Registered virtual attendees will receive a recording of the session 24 hours after it has concluded.

 Target Audience: Curriculum Directors, Administrators, or lead teachers assigned to the duty of overseeing curriculum writing.

-December 5 -- WEBINAR
+APRIL 22 -- WEBINAR

-Curriculum Director Training Level II -- WEBINAR
+Curriculum Director Training Level II - WEBINAR - April 23rd

 So, the curriculum is written, but what now?
 How do we know it is working?
 What do we do now?
 How do we evaluate our curriculum?
 This advanced workshop takes the information from Curriculum Director Training Level I and goes beyond the classroom to looking at the curriculum from an outside view.
 Major focus topics covered in CD Level II include the following: